 “What if I missed something and this is the wrong path?”

-But the reality is, I just didn’t trust God and what He might allow in my life.
+The reality is, I just didn’t trust God and what He might allow in my life.
 I wanted an out from the hard parts of this Christian Life because I believed they showed how much I had failed at Christianity.

-Have you ever heard these?
+Have you ever heard of these?
 They are some of my least favorite Trusting God quotes or statements:

 “Trust in God.
 Just trust Jesus and everything will come out all right in the end.”

-“If you’r faith were bigger you would not struggle with anxiety.”
+“If your faith were bigger you would not struggle with anxiety.”

 “Trust God and give up the sin that has caused these hard seasons.”

-But Y’all, have you ever really looked at Jesus life?
+But Y’all, have you ever really looked at Jesus’ life?